GoogleXie/Oprm1-cFos-Connectivity/README.md

 2. Department of Bioengineering, School of Engineering and Applied Science, University of Pennsylvania, Philadelphia, PA 19104.

-This Repo is maintained by Yihan Xie, if you have any questions please email: Yihan.Xie1@pennmedicine.upenn.edu
+-This Repo is maintained by Yihan Xie, if you have any questions please email: Yihan.Xie1@pennmedicine.upenn.edu

+-avgMetaSummarywithlabel.csv contains summarized FOS count for each OPRM1 A112G mouse brain (AA/GG) regions (Saline, Acute, Chronic), please see the morphine administration paradigm in the paper.

 -FOS Connectivity Graph 3D view
 ![Fos Connectivity 3D](https://github.com/GoogleXie/Oprm1-cFos-Connectivity/assets/57155132/e92128d8-894d-4b20-9bb8-f1b15b09e677)